Timor-Leste: Risk Assessment

 - Attractive tourist destination (protected natural sites, rich cultural heritage)

-- High unemployment among young people (40%)
+- High unemployment rate among young people (40%)

-- Weak bank intermediation
+- Weak banking intermediation